jitaogithub/ORB_SLAM2/README.md

 You can load ORB vocabulary in either text or binary format.
 The format is determined by suffix(.txt for text format and .bin for binary format).

-`build.sh` will generate a text-to-binary convertor `bin_vocabulary` in `Vocabulary/` .
-You can also find it as a target in `CMakeLists.txt`.

-`bin_vocabulary` will convert `./ORBvoc.txt` to `./ORBvoc.bin` and you can use the new `ORBvoc.bin` as  `PATH_TO_VOCABULARY`  wherever needed.

-PS: binary format is loaded faster and text format is more human-readable.
+Binary format is loaded faster and text format is more human-readable.

 # 11. Map Save/Load

 #### Enable:

-Considering this feature doesn't hurt performance, and it is annonying to deal with conditional compilation flags, so this feature will be enabled unconditionally.
+Considering this feature does not hurt performance, and it is annonying to deal with conditional compilation flags, so this feature will be enabled unconditionally.

 #### Usage:

 This feature is integrated with `class System`.
-The path of mapfile can be set by adding `Map.mapfile: map.bin` to ORB_SLAM2's settings file.
-See the last few line of `Example/Monocular/TUM1.xml`.
+The path of map can be set by adding to the second last argument of the constructor.
+The last argument of the constructor defines whether to save the map;

-To save a map, you need construct `ORB_SLAM2::System` with the last parameter be `true`.
-Then the `System` will save map to mapfile specified in setting file when `ShutDown`.

-With a readable mapfile, map will be loaded automatically and `System` will run in localization mode, but you can change it to SLAM mode later.
+With a readable map file, the map will be loaded automatically and `System` will run in localization mode, but you can change it to SLAM mode later.
+If the path to map is empty or the map is not readable, `System` will create an empty one.

-If you set a mapfile but it doesn't exist, `System` will create new map.

-mono_tum has been updated as a simple example of this functionality.
-An extra command line parameter(0 or 1) should be given to indicate whether you want to save map or not.
+`mono_tum` has been updated as a simple example of this functionality.
+Two extra command line arguments be given.

 #### Implementation related: